AllenNeuralDynamics/Rhapso/README.md

 ### Interest Point Detection
 1. XML to DataFrame
-o	Converts XML metadata into structured DataFrames to facilitate data manipulation.
+-	Converts XML metadata into structured DataFrames to facilitate data manipulation.
 2. View Transform Models
-o	Generates transformation matrices from XML data to align multiple views in a dataset.
+-	Generates transformation matrices from XML data to align multiple views in a dataset.
 3. Overlap Detection
-o	Identifies overlapping areas between different views using the transformation matrices.
+-	Identifies overlapping areas between different views using the transformation matrices.
 4. Load Image Data
-o	Loads and preprocesses image data based on detected overlaps, preparing it for feature detection.
+-	Loads and preprocesses image data based on detected overlaps, preparing it for feature detection.
 5. Difference of Gaussian
-o	Applies the Difference of Gaussian (DoG) method to identify potential interest points in the image data.
+-	Applies the Difference of Gaussian (DoG) method to identify potential interest points in the image data.
 6. Advanced Refinement
-o	Refines detected points using a KD-tree structure to ensure accuracy and relevance of features.
+-	Refines detected points using a KD-tree structure to ensure accuracy and relevance of features.
 7. Save Interest Points
-o	Saves the refined interest points and associated metadata for further analysis or usage.
+-	Saves the refined interest points and associated metadata for further analysis or usage.

 ### Interest Point Matching
 1. XML Parsing
-o	Extracts necessary metadata such as view IDs and setup information from an XML file, crucial for correlating different datasets.
+-	Extracts necessary metadata such as view IDs and setup information from an XML file, crucial for correlating different datasets.
 2. Data Retrieval
-o	Fetches data from specified sources (local or cloud storage) based on the XML configuration, ensuring that all relevant image data is accessible for processing.
+-	Fetches data from specified sources (local or cloud storage) based on the XML configuration, ensuring that all relevant image data is accessible for processing.
 3. Interest Points Loading
-o	Loads interest points data, which contains critical features extracted from images.
+-	Loads interest points data, which contains critical features extracted from images.
 This step is essential for subsequent matching procedures.
 4. Interest Points Filtering
-o	Filters out irrelevant or less significant points based on predefined criteria, refining the dataset for more accurate matching.
+-	Filters out irrelevant or less significant points based on predefined criteria, refining the dataset for more accurate matching.
 5. View Grouping
-o	Organizes views into logical groups, facilitating efficient and systematic pairing for the matching process.
+-	Organizes views into logical groups, facilitating efficient and systematic pairing for the matching process.
 6. Pairwise Matching Setup
-o	Prepares and configures the conditions and parameters for pairwise matching between the grouped views.
+-	Prepares and configures the conditions and parameters for pairwise matching between the grouped views.
 7. RANSAC for Matching
-o	Applies the RANSAC algorithm to find the best match between pairs, using geometric constraints to validate the correspondences.
+-	Applies the RANSAC algorithm to find the best match between pairs, using geometric constraints to validate the correspondences.
 8. Match Refinement
-o	Refines the matches to ensure high accuracy, discarding outliers and confirming valid correspondences based on robust statistical methods.
+-	Refines the matches to ensure high accuracy, discarding outliers and confirming valid correspondences based on robust statistical methods.
-9. Results Compilation and Storage o	Aggregates all matching results and stores them in a designated format and location for further analysis or use in downstream processes.
+9. Results Compilation and Storage
+-	Aggregates all matching results and stores them in a designated format and location for further analysis or use in downstream processes.

 ### Solver
 1. XML to DataFrame
-o	Converts XML metadata into structured DataFrames to facilitate data manipulation and subsequent operations.
+-	Converts XML metadata into structured DataFrames to facilitate data manipulation and subsequent operations.
 2. View Transform Models
-o	Generates affine transformation matrices from the DataFrames, essential for aligning multiple views in a coherent manner.
+-	Generates affine transformation matrices from the DataFrames, essential for aligning multiple views in a coherent manner.
 3. Data Preparation
-o	Prepares and organizes data retrieved from different sources, setting the stage for effective model generation and tile setup.
+-	Prepares and organizes data retrieved from different sources, setting the stage for effective model generation and tile setup.
 4. Model and Tile Setup
-o	Creates models and configures tiles based on the prepared data and the transformation matrices, crucial for the optimization process.
+-	Creates models and configures tiles based on the prepared data and the transformation matrices, crucial for the optimization process.
 5. Align Tiles
-o	Applies transformation models to tiles, aligning them according to the specified parameters and conditions.
+-	Applies transformation models to tiles, aligning them according to the specified parameters and conditions.
 6. Global Optimization
-o	Performs a comprehensive optimization over all tiles to refine the alignment based on a global perspective, ensuring consistency and accuracy across the dataset.
+-	Performs a comprehensive optimization over all tiles to refine the alignment based on a global perspective, ensuring consistency and accuracy across the dataset.
 7. Save Results
-o	Saves the optimized results back to XML, documenting the new affine transformations for each view, thereby finalizing the process.
+-	Saves the optimized results back to XML, documenting the new affine transformations for each view, thereby finalizing the process.

 ### Cloud Fusion